casualcore/casual/middleware/example/server/example.md

 # casual-example-server

-An `XATMI` example server that provides a few general services that serves as an example how to produce a server and services.
+An `XATMI` example server that provides a few general services that serves as an example of how to produce a server and services.

 These services can also be used in test/exploration scenarios.